cspotz/Paris-Heartbeat/README.md

 ### Testing the crystal ball 🔮

-After training, I let the model make predictions on unseen data, unseen data: time intervals not included in the training folds of the 5-fold ``TimeSeriesSplit``.
-For each fold, this corresponds to the next chronological segment after the training portion, so the model is always tested on future data relative to what it has seen.
+After training, the model makes predictions on unseen data—time periods that come immediately after each training fold—ensuring it is always tested on future data it hasn’t encountered.
 Here is a sample of the predictions:

 | district       | type        | hour | dayofweek | temperature | precip | wind_speed | y_true | y_pred      |
 |----------------|------------|------|-----------|------------|--------|------------|--------|------------|